Benchmarking Web API Quality -- Revisited: Availability Findings

-\textbf{Finding \#3: HTTP Status Codes.} Based on semantics of the HTTP protocol, applications are led to believe that they can expect 4xx HTTP status codes when they have done something wrong and 5xx when the fault lies with the server, or a response (2xx or 3xx) otherwise.
+\textbf{Finding \#3: HTTP Status Codes.} Based on semantics of the HTTP protocol, applications are led to believe that they can expect 4xx HTTP status codes when they have done something wrong and 5xx when the fault lies with the server, or a response (with status codes 2xx or 3xx) otherwise.
 This could not be further from the truth.
 Across all our experiments, we found that up to nearly 90\% of all unavailabilities resulted in no response at all, i.e., a timeout or a loss of connection.
 See table~\ref{table:status-codes} which shows how frequently client-observable outcomes were a 4xx/5xx status code or some other sort of failure.
 Note, that during our 2015 benchmark, we saw two endpoints permanently going offline (the providers still exist at the time of writing this paper but deprecated the respective API endpoints): One permanently switched from 2xx to 4xx codes, the other did this for 48 hours only.
 Afterwards, requests failed without returning any status codes.
 In table~\ref{table:status-codes}, we show the full 2015 datasets as well as the dataset without these two APIs as both together account for about 94\% of all failed requests in 2015.
-Overall, we can only recommend not to rely on the idea of receiving valid HTTP status codes.
+Overall, we can only recommend that applications not solely rely on receiving HTTP status codes, but also explicitly handle timeouts or similar failures.

 \textbf{Finding \#4: Longevity of API Endpoints.} As already described in finding~\#3, we saw two endpoints going offline during our 2015 experiments.
 Beyond this, four out of fourteen HTTP endpoints and one out of twelve HTTPS endpoints from our original paper were no longer available when we started our 2018 experiments (cf. Table~\ref{table:changes}).
-At the time of writing this paper in March 2019, another three endpoints appear to be unavailable (either permanently or temporarily).
+At the time of finishing this paper in May 2020, five out of fifteen API endpoints appear to be unavailable (either permanently or temporarily); two have changed their authentication requirements.
+We find this observation both surprising and troubling, especially since -- contrary to what one might expect -- there is no apparent relationship between size and popularity of an API and its longevity.
 All this together indicates that application developers should not necessarily rely on the longevity of the API endpoints used.
 Instead, they should closely monitor announcements on the provider's websites and have contingency plans for using alternative API endpoints.